gregfenton/i18next-node-firestore-backend/README.md

 1. update the version in the packages & CHANGELOG.md: `npm run release-bump:patch` (or 'minor' or 'major')
 1. push to your remote: `git push`
 1. push tags too: `npm run release:tag-push`
-1. test a publish of the NPM: `npm publish --dry-run` and review output
+1. test a publish of the NPM: `npm run publish-dry-run` and review output
-1. publish the NPM: `npm publish`
+1. publish the NPM: `npm run publish-publish`